Slovaks vote in presidential election that might bolster PM Fico | Politics

 Slovaks vote in a presidential election on Saturday that could strengthen Prime Minister Robert Fico's grip on power as he seeks more control over public media, softer anti-corruption laws and a dissenting voice to EU support for Ukraine.

 Slovaks vote in a presidential election on Saturday that could strengthen Prime Minister Robert Fico's grip on power as he seeks more control over public media, softer anti-corruption laws and a dissenting voice to EU support for Ukraine.
-Polls are open in the first round of voting from 7:00 a.m.
-(0600 GMT) until 10:00 p.m.
+Polls are open in the first round of voting until 10:00 p.m.
 (2100 GMT).
-A run-off between the top two candidates is due on April 6 if no one wins a majority this weekend.
+A likely run-off between the top two candidates is due on April 6, if no one wins a majority this weekend.

+UKRAINE SPLIT Voters have become polarised in Slovakia in recent years amid a global pandemic, war in Ukraine and high inflation denting household budgets.

-Fico, a four-time prime minister, has shifted Slovak policy quickly, most visibly by ending state military supplies to Ukraine - while still allowing commercial supply deals - and having dialogue with Moscow even as the EU wants to isolate the Russian regime.
-Pellegrini, like Fico, has said the conflict in Ukraine does not have a military solution and supports peace talks between Kyiv and Moscow, something that Korcok, like other critics, call capitulation when parts of Ukraine are occupied.
+Fico, a four-time prime minister, has shifted policy quickly, ending state military supplies to Ukraine - while still allowing commercial supply deals - and opening dialogue with Moscow even as the EU isolates the Russian regime.
+Pellegrini, like Fico, says the conflict in Ukraine does not have a military solution and supports peace talks between Kyiv and Moscow, something that Korcok, like other critics, call capitulation when parts of Ukraine are occupied.

 Fico's coalition government has also pushed through criminal law changes that critics say weaken the fight against corruption.
 Caputova, as president, has challenged the changes at the Constitutional Court.
-The government has also shut a special prosecution unit in a move the European Commision said this week it regretted.
+The government has also shut a special prosecution unit, a move the European Commission criticised this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)